 Camera Canada magazine evolved into a more informational Fotoflash Journal, which further flourished and changed to the current Canadian Camera magazine, featuring portfolios and articles by CAPA members and clubs.
 Many editors, printers and advertisers have been involved in shaping the fabric of our popular quarterly publication, most notably Doug Boult, Joy McDonell, and currently Sheena Wilkie.

-The Canadian Camera Conference (formerly Camera Canada College) continues to be CAPA’s premier annual summer conference, and after a five-year hiatus, was revived in 2011.
+The Canadian Photography Conference (formerly Canadian Camera Conference, and Camera Canada College) continues to be CAPA’s premier annual summer conference, and after a five-year hiatus, was revived in 2011.
 Originally based around the Annual Print Exhibit and subsequent Traveling Salon, slides and digital images photographers eventually found a forum in this prestigious venue, during CCC ’93.
-The extended weekend of workshops and field trips continues to be very popular with our members and the general public.
+The extended weekend of workshops and field trips continues to be very popular with our members and the public.